ctu-geoforall-lab-projects/bp-kala-2017/docs/source/user_guide.rst

-It is important to mention, that results of the computation, especially those, that are dealing with the gamma radiation dosage, are estimates.
+It is important to mention, that results of the computation, especially those, that are dealing with the gamma radiation dose, are estimates.
 The reason of this is, that the calculations only use few of variables, that are dealing with this problematics.
 For example it does not concern the situation on roads, weather (wind, rain..) etc.